 East Baring before the new signals are put in service.

 Never a train when you need one.
-From here we went west on MO 15 to Route J to MO 6 into Kirksville.
-I got KFC for my dinner and Nathan got Long John Silvers.
-We returned south down US Highway 63 to La Plata and the Depot Inn & Suites.
-I worked on this story then relaxed.
-At 8:30 PM Nathan and I went down the La Plata Amtrak Station for some night pictures.
+We went west on Missouri 15 to Route J to Missouri 6 into Kirksville where I bought KFC for my dinner and Nathan acquired his from Long John Silvers, then we returned south down US Highway 63 to La Plata and the Depot Inn & Suites.
+I worked on this story, relaxed then at 8:30 PM the two of us went down the Amtrak station for some night pictures.

 The path to the Chris Guenzler Million Mile Lookout Point.